elmerfer/RAPInetMHCpan/README.md

 You will need to install from [Bioconductor](http://www.bioconductor.org)
 * [BiocParallel](https://bioconductor.org/packages/release/bioc/html/BiocParallel.html)
-### Before the instalation of netMHCpan and netMHCIIpan
+### Before the installation of netMHCpan and netMHCIIpan
 Please be sure that you have the right shell to run netMHCpan and netMHCIIpan.
 They both use the "tcsh", a Unix based shell compatible with cshel (a shel to run c code).

 To verify if you have it in your machine, please type from a console terminal the following command